sunilrpandey/python3/README.md

 Dictionaries have keys() values() and items() to get keys, values and key-value pairs. but get list of keys/values do it explicitely e.g. list(dict.keys())

+Check if key availabe using
+  - key in dict
+  - key in keys
+  - d[key] is 'KeyError'
 ### sorted()
 dict = sorted(dict) to sort dictionary(on keys) or other containers e.g. list and tuples